aakechin/NGS-PrimerPlex/README.md

                         file for outputing draft file for NGS-PrimerPlex
 ```
 ## Citation
 Manuscript is preparing.
-Now you can cite to this repository.
+Now you can cite to this repository or the bioRxiv preprint: https://doi.org/10.1101/2020.06.29.176834